davidbp/python_tutorials/README.md

 - **cython**:  Allows you to compile "python code" (cython code) to C and use it in python applications.
 - **pyspark**: Use pyspark to do parallel work in computer clusters.

+## Python Environments

+This folder contains subfolders dedicated to anaconda and virtualenv.

+- **virtualenv**: Default package manager for python.
+- **anaconda**: Package that allows creation of environments.